AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 You can also select a network access control solution for this list.

-4. Use data masking techniques
+4. Use data redaction techniques

 When LLMs interact with personally identifiable information (PII) or sensitive data, employ data masking techniques to obscure confidential details.
 This ensures that even if data is accessed, the sensitive content is not exposed in its true form, thus protecting sensitive information while maintaining the utility of the data for training purposes.